 It could be that the chances of discovering better cooperative strategies are increased if a diversity of options are generated & tested for survival value.
 Once survival value is discovered it will tend to grow in populations.
 Such diversity is encouraged in free democratic communities where behaviour has become conditioned by prior acceptance of the rules of cooperation and where moral and economic efficiency has tended to be discovered and to grow & spread.

 In summary cooperation is the guiding principle for decisions but there must be a proportionate defensive response to all cheats.
 The tit for tat strategy is a blind route to cooperation, that is why it is an evolutionary stable strategy.
-Any undermining of this 'moral logic' must be confronted.
-It is the ultimate justification for the just war.
+Any imposed undermining of this 'moral logic' must be confronted.
+It is the ultimate justification for the just war against imposition.